Skip to main content

 • stability

-The game has been widely criticized for its instability, with numerous reports of bugs, glitches, and crashes, particularly at launch.
-While some players have noted improvements due to ongoing updates from the developers, many still experience significant issues, including freezing and erratic gameplay.
-Overall, the game's stability remains a major concern for players, impacting their enjoyment and willingness to replay.
+The game has been widely criticized for its instability, with numerous reports of bugs, glitches, and crashes that significantly hinder gameplay.
+While some players have noted improvements due to ongoing updates from the developers, many still experience frequent issues, particularly with combat and character interactions.
+Overall, the game's stability remains a major concern for players, impacting their willingness to continue playing.

 • “Other than that, the game appears pretty polished and bug-free to me.”